 7 Aug 2019

-paul und collegen has been commissioned by the Austrian Federal Economic Chamber (WKO, Federal Trade Associations for the Tourism and Leisure Industry) to carry out the first study of screen tourism in Austria.
-The results show how manifold and comprehensive film-induced effects are in Austria and how they can be measured.
+paul und collegen has been commissioned by the Austrian Federal Economic Chamber (WKO, Federal Trade Association for the Tourism and Leisure Industry) to carry out the first study of screen tourism in Austria.
+The results show how manifold and comprehensive film-induced effects are in Austria, and how they can be measured.
 Michael Paul talks about how the Tourism and Film Industries can benefit from each other in the magazine for the Austrian entertainment and media industries (“Film, Sound & Media – Das Magazin für die österreichische Entertainment & Medienbranche“.

 Website: Film, Sound & Media

 4 Apr 2019

 Presentation of our study ‘Between Bond and Bollywood – How the Tourism and Film Industries can benefit from each other’

 The Austrian Federal Economic Chamber (WKO, Federal Trade Associations for the Tourism and Leisure Industry) commissioned paul und collegen to carry out the first study on the effects of film-induced tourism in Austria.
 The results were presented at the WKO annual tourism conference in St. Johann im Pongau.

 The most important findings of the study are: Film-induced tourism in Austria not only has a great number of success stories, it also shows great potential.
 Film and television productions, together with music video clips shot in Austria, have an advertising value that exceeds €200m every year.